kaydenkehe/neural-network/README.md

 Helper functions found in `\src\sandbox\utils.py`:
 - `configure_cuda` - Configure all modules to use CuPy instead of NumPy, running on Cuda cores.
-- `gradient_check(model, X, Y, epsilon=1e-4)` - Assess the correctness of the gradient calculation.
+- `gradient_check(model, X, Y, epsilon=1e-4)` - Evaluates the correctness of the gradient calculation.
 Low returned values (less than epsilon squared) indicate that the gradient was computed correctly.
 - `binary_round(Y)` - Rounds binary classification output.
-- `evaluate(Y_pred, Y)` - Given labels and predictions, return proportion of correct prediction, works for binary or multiclass classification.
+- `evaluate(Y_pred, Y)` - Given labels and predictions, returns proportion of correct prediction, works for binary or multiclass classification.
 - `one_hot(Y, num_classes)` - One-hot encodes labels.
 - `argmax(Y)` - Return argmax of labels (index of highest value in each sample prediction).